 Colonnade Gray: LRV, Undertones and More!

 What type of paint colour is Colonnade Gray?
+Is it warm or cool?

 Look at the contrast with the white trim and the switch plate – this gives you a great idea of the general depth you can expect to see.

 What are the undertones of Colonnade Gray?
+Will it look green, blue or violet?

 Of course, Doug had to make an appearance – he was feeling dapper with his new haircut

-What is the LRV of Colonnade Gray
+What’s the LRV of Colonnade Gray?

 Not familiar with LRV?
-It’s kind of a big deal…you should read about it.
+It’s kind of a big deal, you should read about it.

 Colonnade Gray in south-facing light